Who knew writing copy for your business would be such a pain in the backside, right?

 - 0.0-30.0 – best understood by university graduates

 Kincaid’s test isn’t perfect, of course.
-It doesn’t check for spelling mistakes or if your sentences make any sense.
+It doesn’t check for spelling mistakes or check if your sentences make any sense.

-And the copy on this website?
+And the copy on my website?
+I scored 80.8.

 The ultimate test of copy

 Creating copy everyone understands is always going to be a ongoing challenge for us all, as we grow our businesses.